AngelChloe/18-NoSQL-Social-Network-API/README.md

 ## Authors and Acknowledgements

-Created by University of Utah Coding Bootcamp Student, Cindy Chynoweth with the help of other AMAZING developer's out there ​
+Created by University of Utah Coding Bootcamp Student, Cindy Chynoweth with the help of other AMAZING developer's out there.
+Special Thanks To Steve Cosgrove!
+​